-Exchange differences for non-monetary items such as equity instruments at fair value through profit and loss are presented as part of the gain or loss in fair value.
-Exchange differences for non-monetary items such as equity instruments at fair value through profit and loss are presented as part of the gain or loss in fair value.
+Foreign currency translation differences on non-monetary items such as equity instruments at fair value through profit and loss are presented as part of the gain or loss in fair value.
+Foreign currency translation differences on non-monetary items such as equity instruments at fair value through profit and loss are presented as part of the gain or loss in fair value.

-(c) Conversion of CSAV Group Entities to Presentation Currency
+(c) Translation of CSAV Group Entities' Balances to Presentation Currency

-The results and the financial situation of all CSAV Group entities (none of which uses the currency of a hyperinflationary economy) that use a functional currency other than the presentation currency are converted to the presentation currency as follows:
+The profit or loss and the financial position of all CSAV Group entities (none of which uses the currency of a hyperinflationary economy) that use a functional currency other than the presentation currency are converted to the presentation currency as follows:

-- (i) The assets and liabilities of each statement of financial position presented are converted at the closing exchange rate as of the reporting date. - (ii) The income and expenses of each income statement account are converted at the average exchange rate, unless the average is not a reasonable approximation of the cumulative effect of the exchange rates in force on the transaction dates, in which case income and expenses are converted on the dates of the transactions. - (iii) Cash flows are translated in accordance with the provisions of point (ii) above. - (iv) All resulting translation differences are recognized as a separate component of net equity, within "translation reserve" in other equity reserves.
+- (i) The assets and liabilities of each statement of financial position presented are translated at the closing exchange rate as of the reporting date. - (ii) The income and expenses of each statement of income account are translated at the average exchange rate, unless the average is not a reasonable approximation of the cumulative effect of the exchange rates in force on the transaction dates, in which case income and expenses are converted on the dates of the transactions. - (iii) Cash flows are translated in accordance with the provisions of point (ii) above. - (iv) All resulting translation differences are recognized as a separate component of equity, within "translation reserve" in other equity reserves.

-In consolidation, exchange differences arising from the conversion of a net investment in foreign entities or Chilean entities with a functional currency other than the functional currency of the CSAV Group, and of other instruments in foreign currency that are designated as hedges for those investments, are recorded in other comprehensive income.
-When an investment is sold or disposed of, these exchange differences are recognized in net income or loss as part of the loss or gain on the sale or disposal.
+In consolidation, foreign currency translation differences arising from the translation of a net investment in foreign entities or Chilean entities with a functional currency other than the functional currency of the CSAV Group, and of other instruments in foreign currency that are designated as hedges for those investments, are recorded in other comprehensive income.
+When an investment is sold or disposed of, these foreign currency translation differences are recognized in profit or loss as part of the loss or gain on the sale or disposal.

-Adjustments to purchased goodwill and to fair value arising from the acquisition of a foreign entity are treated as assets and liabilities of the foreign entity and converted at the year- or period-end exchange rate, as appropriate.
+Adjustments to goodwill acquired and fair value arising from the acquisition of a foreign entity are treated as assets and liabilities of the foreign entity and translated at the year- or period-end exchange rate, as appropriate.